Camp Livingston Louisiana WWII Army Camp

-Trinity Methodist Church at 214 Chester Street in Alexandria secured a frame Army Chapel building from Camp Livingston which the church veneered on the outside with white Waskom brick (see photo to the right).
+Trinity Methodist Church at 214 Chester Street in Alexandria secured a frame Army Chapel building from Camp Livingston which the church veneered on the outside with white Waskom brick (see photo below).

 The first Sunday service held in this new sanctuary was on November 15, 1948.

 The former chapel still stands in 2017, looking much like it did when it was at Camp Livingston during the early 1940s.
 It is now occupied by the Rapides Council on Aging (see below).

 Other buildings, such as wooden barracks, were also moved and used for a number of years.
 In 1948, Our Lady of Prompt Succor Catholic Church in Alexandria purchased its "Parish Hall" from the War Assets Administration, remodeled the structure, and made it serviceable for parish meetings and functions for many years.